330 Louisiana Ave. 1st Floor, Perrysburg, OH 43551 | 419-874-3203

 You may still have a case even if you do not feel hurt at the scene.
 The biological response to a traumatic situation like an accident sends a rush of adrenaline through the body, which can temporarily reduce sensations of pain.
 You may start feeling significant pain or developing other symptoms later.
 It is wise to consult a doctor even if you do not feel immediate, excruciating pain, since some of the most serious conditions emerge over time.

-Document, Document, Document – We can't say it enough.
+Document, document, document - we can't say it enough.
 If you do seek medical treatment be sure to have everything documented.
-When filing a claim after an accident, insurance companies will use your medical records to evaluate your claim.
+When filing a claim after an accident, insurance companies will use your medical records to evaluate your claims.
 That's why it's important to share every pain and discomfort you have with medical personnel helping you.
-Check out our blog to learn more about this topic https://bit.ly/ShareAndDocument
+Check out our blog to learn more about this topic. https://bit.ly/ShareAndDocument

 You can still get damages from someone else who was at fault for the accident.
 The damages may be reduced to account for the pre-existing condition, but you can hold another person or entity accountable for aggravating the condition.
 Someone who interacts with you takes you as they find you, so the question of whether someone without your condition would have been injured is irrelevant.
 That said, these cases tend to be more complex and may require the assistance of experts, so hiring an attorney may be especially important.